 My husband and I refer to our firstborn as our “learner child”: we figure some things out on her and make (slightly) fewer mistakes with her younger sister.

 Case in point: our older daughter’s high school graduation party a few years ago.
-With the 20/20 vision of hindsight, here’s what I now know I needed…that I didn’t know I needed then…that you can bet I’ll be rounding up in a couple of years when we gladly do this celebration dance again.
+With the 20/20 vision of hindsight, here’s what I now know I needed…that I didn’t know I needed then… you can bet I’ll be rounding up in a couple of years when we gladly do this celebration dance again.

 High school graduation party ideas